heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 ## Presentations

-The practical work presentations will take place in **room TBD** (next to the stairs) on:
+The practical work presentations will take place in **room B38** on:

 - DAI-TIC-C (Friday mornings): **06.12.2024**
 - DAI-TIC-B (Monday mornings): **09.12.2024**

-We only have **TBD minutes per group**.
+We only have **10 minutes per group**.
 You decide what you want to show us and how you want to present it.

 **Come 5 minutes before your time slot** (mentioned in the presentation) with